StateArchivesOfNorthCarolina/ratom-deploy/README.md

    it takes a few minutes to go through and the browser gets stuck with the temporary certificate.

+6. You should see the ``*-tls`` secret in the **echoserver** namespace:

+       kubectl -n echoserver get secret
+       NAME                  TYPE                                  DATA   AGE
+       default-token-62pdt   kubernetes.io/service-account-token   3      5m
+       echoserver-tls        kubernetes.io/tls                     3      5m

+   If not, you may need to re-create the ingress by deleteing and re-applying it.

-6. When you're done, delete the echotest resources from the cluster:
+7. When you're done, delete the echotest resources from the cluster:

        kubectl delete -f roles/kube-cluster/files/echotest.yml